The Health Benefits of Creativity

 3. Sign Up for Lessons

 Community centers, senior centers, and public libraries often offer lessons on all kinds of creative endeavors, from arts and crafts and creative writing to music and storytelling.
-While many of these organizations suspended in-person classes during the COVID-19 pandemic, it’s worth checking if they’ve resumed or if they offer virtual options.

 You can also check out free online classes through YouTube.
 Simply type whatever topic you want to learn about into the search bar (“beginner watercolor painting lessons” or “salsa dancing for beginners,” for example).
-Once you’ve found a video you like, subscribe to the creator’s channel (it’s free) to keep up with their latest stuff.
+Once you’ve found a video you like, subscribe to the creator’s channel (it’s free) to keep up with their latest offerings.

 4. Find a Supportive Community